 This can cut down on water evaporation, transport, and pesticide use.

 5. Are Almonds Worse for the Environment than Meat?

 When taking all things into consideration, meat (i.e. the meat industry) is much more harmful to the environment than almond cultivation.

 It is true that 1 gram of protein from almonds requires more water than some types of meat:

 However, as you can see, this is only true for pork and chicken.

 Beef as a protein source, on the other hand, consumes significantly more water than the same amount of protein from almonds.

 Agriculture accounts for more than 90% of the world’s freshwater footprint, and almost 30% of this is from animal sources.

-In the Amazon in Brazil, around 65% of deforestation is linked to cattle ranching.
+Meat also causes deforestation: in the Amazon in Brazil, around 65% of deforestation is linked to cattle ranching.

 Chicken and pork can also cause deforestation since much of the world’s soy crops are intended to feed livestock, so forests are cleared to make way for soy crops.